Blaisingenzi/HOTEL-MANAGEMENT-SYSTEM/Readme.md

 **Real-World Fact**: Adding realistic test data helps hotels spot issues before launch, saving 15% in operational costs (Hotel Tech Insights, 2024).
 ---

+## 📘 Database Normalization
+To ensure data integrity, reduce redundancy, and support a scalable design, the Hotel Room Booking and Management System database was normalized to the Third Normal Form (3NF).
+This process involved decomposing complex tables into simpler, well-structured relations with clear primary and foreign key constraints.

+### 🔹 1.
+First Normal Form (1NF)
+In this stage, all repeating groups and multivalued attributes were removed.
+Each table contains only atomic (indivisible) values.

+✅ Example:
+Instead of storing multiple room numbers in a single field, bookings involving multiple rooms were split across separate rows.

+text
+Copy
+Edit
+Bad: RoomNumbers = "101, 102"
+Good: RoomNumber = "101" (separate row), RoomNumber = "102" (separate row)
+### 🔹 2.
+Second Normal Form (2NF)
+The database was further refined by removing partial dependencies.
+Attributes that depended on part of a composite primary key were moved to separate tables.

+✅ Example:
+Customer details, which do not depend on the Booking–Room relationship, were moved to a separate Customers table and linked via CustomerID.

+### 🔹 3.
+Third Normal Form (3NF)
+Finally, transitive dependencies were eliminated.
+Non-key attributes were ensured to depend only on the primary key and not on other non-key attributes.

+✅ Example:
+The customer’s email and name, which depend on CustomerID—not BookingID—were placed in the Customers table.
+The Bookings table only stores IDs that connect to relevant information.

+#### 🧩 Example of Normalized Tables:
+Customers
+CustomerID (PK), FullName, Email, Phone

+Rooms
+RoomID (PK), RoomType, PricePerNight, Status

+Bookings
+BookingID (PK), CustomerID (FK), BookingDate, CheckInDate, CheckOutDate

+BookingDetails
+BookingID (FK), RoomID (FK)

+Payments
+PaymentID (PK), BookingID (FK), PaymentMethod, AmountPaid, PaymentStatus

+#### 🎯 Result:
+The final database design ensures:

+Clean relationships using Primary Keys (PK) and Foreign Keys (FK)

+Minimized data duplication

+Easier updates and improved query performance

+A solid foundation for the PL/SQL implementation phase

 ## ⚙️ Phase VI: Using the Database 🚀

 The system isn’t just a box—it’s alive!
 It lets staff add, change, and check info easily.